iwoork/homeforpup/docs/migration/MIGRATION_COMPLETE_SUMMARY.md

 **All migrated apps are production-ready and using the shared component!**

-To see it in action, restart your dev servers and test the Add/Edit Dog forms in adopter-app and root app.
+To see it in action, restart your dev servers and test the Add/Edit Dog forms in dog-parent-app and root app.